wp-plugins/ag-custom-admin/readme.txt

 1. Upload `ag-custom-admin` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Activated plugin should appear in 'Tools' menu

-== Admin Themes ==
-AG Custom Admin plugin contains specialy created admin panel and login professional and responsive themes that can be applied easily within AG Custom Admin plugin with few clicks!
-We will add more different and much better themes and theme options in future.

-For more info about AG Custom Admin themes, please go to [WordPress Admin Panel Themes](http://wordpressadminpanel.com/themes/home) site.

 == Frequently Asked Questions ==